Find A Speaker or Advisor

 Tova Friedman is available to advise your organization via virtual and in-person consulting meetings, interactive workshops, and customized keynotes through the exclusive representation of Stern Speakers & Advisors, a division of Stern Strategy Group®.

-Tova Friedman was last modified: March 9th, 2023 by Whitney Jennings
+Tova Friedman was last modified: January 25th, 2024 by Justin Louis

 Read More Read Less